Hampshire FA Through the ages

 Founded in 1887, Hampshire FA is the governing body for all Football in Hampshire and is a non-profit making organisation.
-It is an association of member clubs and stakeholders who elect a Council to administer their affairs.
+We are an Association of Member Divisional FA’s, Leagues and Clubs who represent all participants within the game in Hampshire.

 In our early days, the Association operated under the guidance and influence of William Pickford, a former President of The Football Association and one of the individuals responsible for creating the Laws of Association Football.
 Pickford’s name is synonymous with football in Hampshire and the rest of the Country and his legacy in local football was commemorated in 1996 when the Hampshire FA named its new offices after the inspirational journalist from Bournemouth.

 A former Hampshire FA county player from Southampton, Charlie “Nipper” Miller emigrated with his family to Brazil in 1894 armed with only a football, a pump and a County Handbook and went on to be a Founder Member of the first ever Club, Corinthians (still playing to this day and recent Brazilian Champions) and League in the South American Country.
 Miller is considered the father of football in Brazil, even more famous than Pele and Ronaldo, and his statue can be found in Sao Paolo Square.
 It is quite amazing that two of the most extraordinary gentleman responsible for laying the foundations in World football, both have roots leading back to Hampshire FA.